(for students entering Penn State Law (University Park) in and after Fall 2015)

 - Experiential Learning Credit.
 Complete with a grade of at least a C one or more experiential course(s) totaling at least six credit hours.

 - Each student is responsible for fulfilling the above graduation requirements.
-Students should track their academic record and progress using their Degree Audit, and should seek clarification as needed from the faculty, deans, registrar and other administrative personnel.
+Students should track their academic record and progress using their Degree Audit (Academic Requirements report), and should seek clarification as needed from the faculty, deans, registrar and other administrative personnel.